jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — Pre-P2 Content Enrichment Completed

+- Completed content-audit points 1–5; automated testing and CI remain explicitly reserved for the next iteration.
+- Corrected the visible `JMPS (2022)` reference to `JMPS (2023)` and both visible `JFM (2025)` references to `JFM (2024)` in new, non-destructive image variants:
+  - `frontend/public/images/contact_across_scales_corrected.png`
+  - `frontend/public/images/DDCF_collage_corrected.png`
+- Updated all visible Research, Home, and DDCF references to use the corrected figures while preserving the original assets.
+- Added the 2026 Tribology Letters article “A matter of shape”, relabeled the curated records as selected publications, and added direct routes to the complete ORCID and CV records.
+- Added a compact Home evidence block covering continuum mechanics, applied mathematics, numerical methods, Python, C++, Wolfram Mathematica, high-performance/GPU workflows, the verified `soft-contact` repository, and the DDCF Zenodo dataset.
+- Added two anonymized student testimonials and explicitly identified the two supervised projects that developed into peer-reviewed publications.
+- Added a concise “Current direction” roadmap to each research pillar and a separate seismic/geotechnical foundation block without introducing a fourth research pillar.
+- Added selective recognition, invited-talk, and scientific-programme leadership evidence, followed by a collaboration and invited-seminar CTA.
+- Added the two explicit `goal.md` gaps: X is now present in the Bio professional links, and the official SNSF mark is visible inside the central interactive DDCF node.
+- Clarified the Home publication metric as “24 peer-reviewed articles”.
+- Validation completed:
+  - ESLint passed with no warnings or errors.
+  - Next.js 16.2.12 production build and TypeScript validation passed.
+  - `/`, `/research`, `/teaching`, and `/ddcf` were generated successfully as static routes.
+  - The local development server remains active at `http://127.0.0.1:3000`.

 ### 2026-07-30 — Cross-Project Content Coverage Audit